Cotbert2/Cotbert2/README.md

 ![Banner](./img/nigth.png)

-- Software Developer sharing my code and thoughts -Universidad de las Fuerzas Armadas student
+- Software Developer sharing my code and thoughts
+- Universidad de las Fuerzas Armadas student
 - Cybersecurity enthusiast
 - Currently learning about machile learning and AI
 - I'm a fan of the open-source community and I'm always looking for new projects to contribute to